AdobeDocs/audience-manager.en/help/using/integration/gpt-aam-destination/gpt-aam-create-destination.md

 ## Destinations

-In Audience Manager, a *`destination`* is any other system (ad server, DSP, ad network, etc.) that you want to share data with. [!UICONTROL Destination Builder] provides the tools that let you create and manage these data delivery processes.
+In Audience Manager, a *`destination`* is any other system (ad server, [!DNL DSP], ad network, etc.) that you want to share data with. [!UICONTROL Destination Builder] provides the tools that let you create and manage these data delivery processes.
 Audience Manager destination features are located in *[!UICONTROL Audience Data] > [!UICONTROL Destinations]*.
 To get started, click **[!UICONTROL Add New Destination]** and follow the steps below.

 ## Basic Information